AIRADLABS/SOLBOTS/README.md

 &nbsp;&nbsp;&bull; These bots will be generated from random layers.

-&nbsp;&nbsp;&bull; Names are randomly chosen from a large database of popular first and last names by region.
+&nbsp;&nbsp;&bull; Randomly chosen names of popular first and last names by region.

 <strong>Licensing:</strong>